zkhatami88/JOSSSubmission/paper.md

 Centre (CSCS/ETHZ), the Juelich Supercomputing Centre (JSC), and the Gauss Center for Supercomputing.

-At the time the paper was written, HPX has been directly funded by the following
+At the time the paper was written, HPX was directly funded by the following
 grants:

 - The National Science Foundation through awards 1339782 (STORM) and 1737785